 IP Core Generation workflow and the appropriate platform from the choices:

 In Step 1.2, select the reference design corresponding to the pixel format used in your design.
 This step calculates the necessary clock frequency to support the resolution you select, and adds a synthesis constraint.
 After step 4.3, check the synthesis logs for your design to verify that the synthesis achieved the requested clock frequency.
+Do not modify the Design has an AXI Master parameter.
+The model automatically enables this parameter if the design uses AXI Master.

 In Step 1.3, map the target platform interfaces to the input and output ports of your design.
 The options in the Target Platform Interfaces column vary depending on the pixel format.
 The figure shows an example of the interface table configured for